srpattison/AmsterdamBlockchainWeek/events/web3-security-networking-by-insuraceio-and-hacken/README.md

 ###########
 # The title of the page, displayed by the browser on the title of the window.
 # Ideally this is the same as the name of the event.
-title: DevConnect Amsterdam
+title: Web3 Security Networking by  InsurAce.io and Hacken

 # Description for this event.
 This will be rendered as a <meta> tag in the HTML,
 # and displayed on the /events page.
 Keep it short.
 # Linebreaks are ignored, but they _must_ start with two spaces.
 description:
-  A collaborative Ethereum week, built by and for everyone.
-The flagship event(s) for the week.
+    We have two very exciting announcements from the teams, as well as an exclusive first look at a great new project launching very soon.
 #####################
 ### EVENT DETAILS ###
 #####################
 # The name of the event you're creating.
 # Ideally this is the same as the title.
-name: DevConnect Amsterdam
+name: Web3 Security Networking by  InsurAce.io and Hacken

 # There _needs_ to be one hyphen before each paragraph.
 # Linebreaks are ignored, but they _must_ start with two spaces.